 The writer correctly notes the Tea Party has only come into political prominence since the congressional elections of November 2010.
 Are we to believe it is responsible for Washington’s years of improvidence since taking up its duties on Jan.
 1, 2011.
 Quite an accomplishment for such a small group of House and Senate Republicans.

 Concerning the issue of Tea Party opposition to the ongoing Obamacare debacle, the Tea Party as such was not in Washington in March of 2010 when the Affordable Care Act (ACA -- Obamacare) legislation was enacted.
 The Tea Party’s objections to Obamacare are basically that it was ill-advised, poorly executed and sold to the American public by patently false statements.
-The letter mentions elected officials and every American are responsible for "getting the facts and resisting transparently political propaganda."
-The White House and congressional Democrats have done everything possible to hide the truth surrounding Obamacare.
+The letter mentions elected officials and every American are responsible for "getting the facts and resisting transparently political propaganda.

 The legislation was ramrodded through the House and Senate without Republicans being allowed a full debate or having the opportunity to try to amend the statute where they foresaw problems.
 The most telling proof of this is the now infamous statement from then speaker of the House Nancy Pelosi when she stated, "We have to pass the bill so that you can find out what is in it away from the fog of the controversy."
 Fog is an understatement as one congressional Democrat has recently commented that this is a successful disaster.